 This post may contain affiliate sales links.
 Please read my disclosure policy.

-This Easy Bread Pudding Recipe is the perfect way to satisfy your sweet tooth!
+This bread pudding recipe is the perfect way to satisfy your sweet tooth!
 The sweet and creamy dessert takes stale bread and turns it into a decadent treat soaked in vanilla sauce.

-Why You’ll Love This Cozy Bread Pudding Recipe
+This Bread Pudding Recipe is Tested & Perfected

 What You’ll Need

 I love the simple, universal ingredient list for this recipe.
-It’s such a satisfying dessert, and you can make it on a whim with all ingredients accounted for!
+It’s the kind of treat you can make on a whim because you probably already have everything you need in your kitchen.

 For the Bread Pudding